hamidc10/BlockChain_cs646/Project4/PLAN.md

       - return a tuple with False (to indicate that we lost) and 0
   - attempt to solve the puzzle with the current nonce value:
     - see video in TA corner
-    - using `self.previous_block`, set the block "Nonce" value to be the current nonce value
+    - using `self.previous_block`, set the block "nonce" value to be the current nonce value
     - take a hash of the block
     - if the hash starts with "0000" (target of 4 zeros), we have found a winning nonce value
       - return a tuple with True (to indicate that we won) and the winning nonce value